salaaad2/taskmaster/taskmaster.md

 ### DONE: nrestart
 ### DONE: start path
 ### DONE: start umask single function call ?->umask()
-## TEST: restart n times from monitorProcess
+### DONE: restart n times from monitorProcess
+### DONE: Whether the program should be restarted never, unexpected exit, or always (0, 1, 2)
+## The number of processes to start and keep running